CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM: The Rise of AF-Disaggregated Systems

-PIM is a promising solution to memory-intensive operations, which can be built upon a variety of memory devices, such as HBM~\cite{he2020newton,kim2021aquabolt,kim2021aquabolthcs}, GDDR~\cite{kwon2022system,kim2024skhynix,kwon2023memorycentric,lee2024cost}, and DIMM~\cite{lee2022axdimm,devaux2019true,liu2022axdimm,ke2020recnmp}.
-By integrating PUs into memory devices, PIM offers higher aggregated bandwidth.
-For example, with two DIMMs (e.g., two ranks of 16 banks per DIMM) in one channel, placing PUs near ranks (\textbf{rank PU}~\cite{kwon2019tensordimm,ke2020recnmp,feng2022menda}) can achieve about 4$\times$ the bandwidth of host CPU, while integrating PUs near banks (\textbf{bank PU}~\cite{devaux2019true,park2021trim,liu2023accelerating}) can improve bandwidth by more than 30$\times$.
-Since the memory buses are shared between DIMMs in a channel, PIM also enables the aggregated internal bandwidth scaling with the number of DIMMs.
+PIM is a promising solution to offer high aggregated bandwidth by integrating processing units (PUs) in memory devices, such as HBM~\cite{lee2021hbmpim,he2020newton,kim2021aquabolt,kim2021aquabolthcs,lee2025paise}, GDDR~\cite{lee2022gddr6,kwon2022system,kim2024skhynix,kwon2023memorycentric,lee2024cost}, and DIMM~\cite{lee2022axdimm,devaux2019true,ke2020recnmp,ke2021near}.
+For example, with two DIMMs (e.g., two ranks of 16 banks per DIMM) in one channel, placing PUs near ranks (\textbf{rank PU}) can achieve about 4$\times$ the bandwidth of host CPU, while integrating PUs near banks (\textbf{bank PU}) can improve bandwidth by more than 30$\times$.
+In this case, some state-of-the-art AFD systems are built upon PIM devices, such as HBM-PIM~\cite{heo2024neupims,park2024attacc,he2025papi} or GDDR-PIM~\cite{gu2025cent}, delivering substantial performance gains over GPUs.

-However, leveraging the high aggregated bandwidth of PIM architectures, particularly at the bank level, necessitates careful consideration of data mapping methods to maintain data locality and regularity.
-PIM typically operates in a SIMD-like execution manner~\cite{he2020newton,kwon2022system,kim2021aquabolt}, where PUs execute broadcast commands received via the command/address (C/A) bus.
-During operation, each PU accesses and processes data from its associated memory device (e.g., bank-level PUs access their respective banks) using identical row and column addresses across all PUs.
-In this case, PIM efficiency requires co-processed data to be mapped within the same device using contiguous addressing schemes, which is a constraint that diverges from conventional host-side memory mapping approaches that distribute data across multiple memory devices.